MikeKovarik/exifr/README.md

 ## Modular distributions

-Exifr is modular so you can pick and choose from many builds and prevent downloading unused code.
-It's a good idea to start development with full version and then scale down to a lighter build of exifr with just the bare minimum of functionality, parsers and dictionary your app needs.
+Exifr comes with prebuilt bundles.
+You can choose from four bundles based on your needs and prevent loading unused code.
+Especially in browsers it's a good idea to start development with `full` build and then scale down to a lighter build.
+Or better yet, start with `core` and only load the readers, parsers and dictionaries you need.

+TODO

+Out of the box exifr can read any file format. `lite` and `full` builds also include `ChunkedReader` and the ability to read files by chunks.
+Each file format requires its own reader. `full` build includes all of them but you can start with `core` build and only load the readers you need.

+### Plugin API

+Exifr was built to be modular with each that can be loaded and used independently.

+* **File readers** handle different input formats (Blob, Base64, URLs and file paths) that you feed into exifr.
+* **File parsers** look for metadata in files (.jpg, .tif, .heic)
+* **Segment parsers** extract data from various metadata formats (JFIF, TIFF, XMP, IPTC, ICC)
+* **Dictionaries** Affect the way parsed output looks.

 ### Translation dictionaries